-A nurturing, pastorally outstanding co-ed catholic day school in central Abingdon for kids from 3-18.
+A nurturing, pastorally outstanding co-ed Catholic day school in central Abingdon for kids from 7-18.
 Fancy a nose around?

-Our Lady’s Abingdon school is a catholic co-ed day school close to the centre of Abingdon (10 miles south of Oxford) for children 3-18 years old.
-Originally founded in 1860 by the Sisters of Mercy – a religious order of Catholic sisters established in Ireland to provide for the poor and uneducated – only 27% of children who come here are now catholic, with all religions/non-religions welcome.
-The school houses 325 senior children and 100 juniors on a compact 7.5 acre site that is dominated by a grand red brick Victorian mansion block, with more recent additions bolted on over time.
+Our Lady’s Abingdon school is a Catholic co-ed day school close to the centre of Abingdon (10 miles south of Oxford) for children 7-18 years old.
+Originally founded in 1860 by the Sisters of Mercy – a religious order of Catholic sisters established in Ireland – it started as two separate schools, one for girls and one for boys, until boys were welcomed into the Senior School for the first time in 2009.
+Then, in 2013 the whole school became co-educational, which is how it is today (you can read about why here).
+Only 27% of children who come here now are Catholic, with all religions/non-religions welcome.
+The school houses 280 senior children and 70 juniors on a compact 7.5-acre site that is dominated by a grand red brick Victorian mansion block, with more recent additions bolted on over time.

 It’s a small site, so the roll call of facilities isn’t huge.
-Sportswise, the onsite 25 metre indoor swimming pool is the star attraction here, with all kids having lessons right from nursery (once a week) through to twice a week for Y2-6 in Juniors and once a week in the senior school and kids as young as 9 able to join the after school swimming club.
+Sports-wise, the onsite 25 metre indoor swimming pool is the star attraction here, with all kids having lessons twice a week for Y3-6 in lower school and once a week in the senior school and kids as young as 9 able to join the after school swimming club.
 This is a major boon for the school – how many of us struggle to get our kids in the pool every week?
-There’s a relatively new multi-use games area and a field across the road that’s used for hockey, rugby, football and cricket but I’m sure OLA will be the first to admit that anyone who lives for sport might not be fully indulged here.
+There’s a relatively new multi-use games area and a field across the road that’s used for a variety of sports, plus Abingdon Vale cricket club and Tilsey Park are used for cricket and hockey respectively.

-All children in senior school play a musical instrument in their first year and the orchestra is small but keen, with Silver Band going across both schools and involving teachers and parents, including the Principal (a trombonist since you asked).
-There’s definitely a sense of everyone pitching in here, a necessity no doubt with the numbers here.
-Similarly in drama, there’s a ‘give it a go’ mentality, with productions on a stage in the auditorium, though the PTA has just donated £5k for a lighting rig, so your child will be up in lights Mrs Worthington.
+All children in senior school play a musical instrument in their first year and the orchestra is small but keen (an extensive music scholarship programme encourages the talented).
+There’s definitely a sense of everyone pitching in here, a necessity no doubt with the numbers that also makes it a strong plus – everyone gets a go.
+Similarly, in drama, there’s a ‘give it a go’ mentality, with productions on a stage in the auditorium, though the PTA has just donated £5k for a lighting rig, so your child will be up in lights Mrs Worthington.

-Other developments include a new DT centre, new science labs, refurbed dining area (below) and a major redevelopment of the Sixth Form Centre which looks pretty natty.
+Other developments include a new DT centre, new science labs, new museum, refurbed dining area (below) and a major redevelopment of the Sixth Form Centre which looks pretty natty.

-Take one small school, deliver small class sizes – only 17 per class, that helps deliver some healthy GSCE and A level results.
-In 2017 for GSCES the results were A*-A (44%), and A*-B (69%), and A levels A*-A (63%) and A*- C (82%).
-This year (2017) 2 students gained places to Oxford and Cambridge so top-end students can be guided through in this non-selective environment.
-That said, there’s no question that the major selling point for Our Lady’s Abingdon is its pastoral care, judged ‘Excellent’ in what was otherwise mainly a ‘Good’ ISI report of 2016.
+Take one small school, deliver small class sizes – only 17 per class (smaller still at GSCE and A level) – and bonza, OLA delivers some healthy GSCE and A level results.
+In 2021, A-level results were some of the best ever achieved at OLA, with 67.9% of students achieving grades A-A*.
+The A*-B results are also the best in the school’s history, with 83.1% gaining A*-B grades.
+Students regularly gain places to Oxford and Cambridge, so top-end students can be guided through in this non-selective environment.
+That said, there’s no question that the major selling point for Our Lady’s Abingdon is its pastoral care, judged ‘Excellent’.
+Download the full ISI report of 2015 here.